-Sweet shops (confectioners) in the early 20th century
+Sweet shops (confectioners) and sweets early 20th century UK

-The corner sweet shop was near Silver Street School and sold triangular bags of broken wafer biscuits with a marshmallow fish on top.
+The sweet shop which I knew best was near Silver Street School and sold triangular bags of broken wafer biscuits with a marshmallow fish on top.

 There was also another corner sweet shop which always had a large tray of home-made toffee on the counter.
 The shopkeeper would break it up with a small hammer and what looked like a pair of scissors.